Data for researchers: Extracted text from more than 72,000 FDA medical device 510(k) summaries

 ) |>

-# Combine all summary package pages from each submission into a single string
+# Combine all clearance package pages from each submission into a single string

 dplyr::group_by(.data$submission_number) |>